Treating My Lymphedema

 During surgery, Dr. Klein transferred lymph nodes from my groin into the area near my right breast and upper arm.
 He also moved tissue from my lower belly up to my chest as part of the DIEP breast reconstruction procedure.
 After eight to nine weeks of recovery, I returned to work.

 Today, my arm feels back to normal.
 I’m now able to swing a golf club and throw a bowling ball down the lane.
+And best of all, I’m able to enjoy activities with Mason again.
 I recently completed a 5K and am so happy to be back to my active life again.
 What Dr. Klein did for me also gave me a confidence boost because I no longer feel like I need to wear sleeves to cover up my swollen arm.

 My aunt is also a breast cancer survivor who had suffered with lymphedema for many years.
 After the success of my surgery, I told her about the vascularized lymph node transfer procedure.
 She had the procedure done in Illinois where she lives after finding a doctor there who does the surgery.
 I hope my story helps other breast cancer patients become aware of this procedure that can treat their lymphedema.